 “The Sudanese authorities know the identity of the kidnappers but they want to make sure their release takes place in the best possible conditions,” Mezni said.

-The kidnap of the four Unamid police—two men and two women—was confirmed on Wednesday.
+The kidnap of the four Unamid police — two men and two women– was confirmed on Wednesday.
+It is the largest single abduction of foreigners in the war-torn region.

 Sunday’s kidnapping came as Sudan was holding its first competitive elections in more than two decades.